SimonbJohnson/msfmakes/content/projects/backpack/main.md

 Now, the runaway backpack is a concept with several variations and is used in a range of MSF contexts.
 OCBA have several projects that are integrating the backpacks into their stocks.

-Active Learning Component

-Are you in a location where evacuation is likely?
+{{< activelearning `Are you in a location where evacuation is likely?

 If there is displacement, is it likely that MSF medical staff or community health workers will be amongst the displaced communities?

-If displacement occurs in your context, what might you include in a runaway backpack?
+If displacement occurs in your context, what might you include in a runaway backpack?` >}}

-Implementing this design requires review and coordination with HQ.
+*Implementing this design requires review and coordination with HQ.
 Note that, at the time of going to print, OCBA (Jose Luis Dvorzak, Decentralized Model of Care Advisor) has validated the contents of this feature.
-If you have any technical questions, please get in touch with your medical / public health department.
+If you have any technical questions, please get in touch with your medical / public health department.*